ExplainDev/browser-extension/README.md

 # browser-extension

-This is a placeholder repository for filing issues (bugs/description requests/feature requests) against the kmdr browser extension
+This is a placeholder repository for filing issues (bugs/description requests/feature requests) for the kmdr browser extension